Article 3, Part 6 – Student Records – Guidelines and Regulations Governing Access and Release

 Any other records exempted from review under the Act.

 Reproductions.
 Students have the right to reproductions of their education records if failure to provide copies would effectively prevent students from exercising the right to inspect and review their education records.
 A charge not to exceed $1 per page may be made for this service.
 Offices that charge the students are to keep in mind the regulations in the Office of Business and Financial Services Policies and Procedures, Section 10 - Cash Handling.

 Corrections.
 Every reasonable effort should be made to verify or correct any information in the student education record that is misleading, inaccurate, or otherwise in violation of the student’s privacy or other rights.
-If a dispute cannot be settled by the record custodian, the student may request the appropriate dean, director, or his or her designee to resolve the matter.
+If a dispute cannot be settled by the record custodian, the student may request the appropriate dean, director, or their designee to resolve the matter.
 If the conflict cannot be resolved at that level, the student may request a hearing before a panel appointed by the Chancellor.

 Recordkeeping.
 A written record of access requests that have been processed must be maintained for as long as the education record requested is maintained.